ga-dc/wdi-uxdi-pmi-collaboration/README.md

-TO ADD
-* End result: ship a product --OR-- "Fail in the right way".
-* Responsive web application (app-ish).
-* Product manager is also a "Project Manager" and "Business Lead".
-* PMI manages design strategy.
-UX executes.
-* Make early WDI expectations clear (i.e., not working a lot but be part of scrums).
-* Won't be HEAVY WDI involvement during Week 2.
-Expected to do majority of building Week 3.
-  - Maybe have requirement so that certain teams meet a certain number of times each week (e.g., two full-team meetings in Week 2)
-* We need to figure out tech specs for the project.
-* By Wed/Thurs of Week 1, PMI will provide project markets.
-* Make clear: you are full-on committing this.
-Other people's projects are riding on this.
-* Outline commitments week-by-week.
-  * Week 1: Not involved.
-  * Week 2: Avail for kickoff start of week and consultation throughout the week.
-Possible to start building.
-  * Week 3: Build sprint.
-* PMI wants to deliver product, not prototype (if possible).
-* There will be a Tech Lead among the developers.
-Make sure they know that.

-NEXT STEPS
-* Create interest form
-* Adapt README so that it's WDI, UXDI and PMI-facing -- UXDI will have their but sent over by Tuesday

 # WDI-UXDI-PMI Collaboration

 In the real world, product managers, UX designers and developers will not be working in isolation.
-This project is an opportunity for GA DC immersive students to
+This project is an opportunity for GA DC immersive students to work together and see what it's like to be part of a real world, multi-disciplined team.

-* After class, WDI will have opportunity to develop a PMI student's prototype
-* Have the opportunity to work with product manager and UX designer.
-Simulate real world.
-* Great opportunity to broaden your experiences as web developer as you prepare for industry.
+For this collaboration, UX designers and web developers from the last UXDI and WDI classes will have the opportunity to work with and build out a PMI student's prototype.
+By the end of the collaboration, each team is expected to ship a product.

+> **IMPORTANT:** By signing up for this project you are making a serious commitment.
+You cannot bow out from the project once it has begun.

+## What?

+Groups are expected to ship a completed product by the end of the project.
+The project should be a responsive web application.
+It should **NOT** be a mobile application.

 ## When?

+The project lasts from **January 11th - 29th, 2016**.
+PMI, UXDI and WDI students are expected to be more involved at different points during this period.

+### January 11th - 15th

+PMI and UXDI student will begin working together on the project idea and design.
+* WDI students are **NOT** expected to assist with project planning this week since it will be their last week of class.
+WDI students are welcome, however, to be part of group meetnigs this week.
+* PMI students should provide "project markets" by Wednesday or Thursday of this week.

-**January 18th - 29th, 2016**
+### January 18th - 22nd

+UXDI students will spend this week finalizing project design and working with WDI students to begin implementation.
+* WDI students are not expected to do a heavy amount of coding this week.
+It is up to the groups, however, to determine when coding will begin.

+### January 25th - 29th

+This is primarily a sprint week for WDI students.
+* UXDI students are not expect to be on-hand this week but are encouraged to answer any UX-related questions the PMI or WDI students might have.

+### Notes

+* This project takes place during Weeks 8-10 of the PMI class.
+* PMI students will be involved throughout the entire project.
+* It is up to the groups to determine their work and meeting schedules.
+You may work over the weekends if you see fit.

 * PMI and UXDI students will actually start working together on January 11th.
 WDI portion of the project will begin on January 18th.
-* Developers are welcome to be a part of but are not expected to assist with planning the week of January 11th.
-* The Product Manager will be present throughout the entire project.
-UXDI will not be expected to be on-hand during the week of January 25th, but are encouraged to answer any UX-related questions the developers might have.
-* This takes place during Weeks 8-10 for PMI.

 ### Project Schedule by Program

 * PMI: January 11th-29th (Weeks 8-10 for PMI)
 * UXDI: January 18th-22nd (Weeks 13-14 for UXDI)
 * WDI: January 25th-29th (Weeks 13-14 for WDI)

-## What will groups look like?

-* Each team will consist of 1 Product Manager, 1-2 UX Designers and 2-3 developers.
-* Groups will be generated at random.

 ## Expectations